modyo/modyo-docs/docs/en/dynamic/architecture.md

 # Architecture

-Modyo Dynamic is based on a decoupled architecture of micro frontends and microservices built in a modular way and that can be deployed independently.
+Dynamic Framework is based on a decoupled architecture of micro frontends and microservices built in a modular way and that can be deployed independently.

 In this type of architecture, micro frontends are user experience components that run independently in the user's browser.
 Each micro frontend is designed to represent a specific part of the user interface and, like a microservice, can be developed, tested and deployed independently.